-Ann VanderMeer currently serves as an acquiring short fiction editor for Tor.com, Cheeky Frawg Books, and Weirdfictionreview.com.
-She was the editor-in-chief for Weird Tales for five years, during which time she was nominated three times for the Hugo Award, winning one.
-Along with nominations for the Shirley Jackson Award, she also has won a World Fantasy Award and a British Fantasy Award for co-editing The Weird: A Compendium of Strange and Dark Stories.
-Other projects have included Best American Fantasy, two Steampunk anthologies, and a humor book, The Kosher Guide to Imaginary Animals.
-Her latest anthologies include Steampunk III: Steampunk Revolution, The Time Traveler’s Almanac, and an as-yet anthology of feminist speculative fiction.
+Ann VanderMeer currently serves as an acquiring fiction editor for Tor.com, Cheeky Frawg Books, and Weirdfictionreview.com.
+She was the editor-in-chief for Weird Tales for five years, nominated three times for the Hugo Award, winning one.
+Along with multiple nominations for the Shirley Jackson Award, she has won a World Fantasy Award and a British Fantasy Award for co-editing The Weird.
+Other projects have included Best American Fantasy, three Steampunk anthologies, and a humor book, The Kosher Guide to Imaginary Animals.
+Her latest anthologies are The Time Traveler’s Almanac, Sisters of the Revolution, and The Bestiary.

 Returning in 2015…

 Jeremy L. C. Jones is a freelance writer, editor, and teacher.
 Jones writes for newspapers, magazines, and websites, and is the staff interviewer for the Hugo Award-winning Clarkesworld Magazine.
 He is also the editor of two series of western novels that debut in 2014, the Piccadilly Doubles series from Piccadilly Publishing, the Fight Card Charity anthologies (co-edited with Paul Bishop), and the Western Fictioneers Storytellers series (co-edit with Troy D. Smith).
 Jones is the founder and co-director of Shared Worlds.